necrommunity/Statsbot/README.md

 # ToofzBot
-Discord bot written in C# which fetches stats from the Toofz API.
+Discord bot written in C#.
+Fetches and formats Crypt of the Necrodancer stats from http://api.toofz.com/.

 ###To do list:
 - ~~Character specific searches.~~ Hard to execute and not neccesary atm.